 People are drawn to the idea of remote working, but the office exerts its own gravitation.
 One of the key areas of research that describes the tension between these two forces is found in the work of Tom Allen at MIT.

 Allen made his name in 1984 with the publication of a book called Managing the Flow of Technology which first popularised the Allen Curve, a graph of his research findings which shows a powerful negative correlation between physical distance and the frequency of communication between colleagues.
 So precisely can this be defined, that Allen found that 50 metres marks a cut-off point for the regular exchange of certain types of technical information.

 The book is based on research Allen and his colleagues carried out in the late 1970s with a group of engineers.
-They quickly determined that the distance between the engineers’ desks and offices had a direct and significant impact on the frequency of communication between them.
+They quickly determined that the distance between the engineers’ desks in an office design had a direct and significant impact on the frequency of communication between them.
 We don’t even need to be isolated to communicate less, just further apart.

 What it finds is that far from lessening in importance, the building is gaining a more prominent, if different role and that the physical distance between individuals is an essential element in the development of working relationships and the way ideas and information flow.
 Physical space is integral to innovation.

 The book makes the following point based on its research: “Rather than finding that the probability of telephone communication increases with distances, as face to face probability decays, our data shows a decay in the use of all communication media with distance.
 We do not keep separate sets of people, some of which we communicate in one medium and some by another.
 The more often we see someone face to face, the more likely it is that we will telephone the person or communicate in some other medium.”

 If design can foster more interactions between people in terms of both exposure and frequency, it’s not only more likely that they will share information, but also feel a closer bond